-In 2020, we started displaying products of third-party online consumer finance partners on our platform, and the borrowers on our platform can submit loan applications and information authorization for these products through our platform.
-The third-party online consumer finance partners then can assess the borrowers' creditworthiness and credit limits and match the borrowers with their own institutional funding partners or use their own funds to fund the loans if they are regulatorily competent to do so.
-We require the third-party online consumer finance partners to fully comply with all applicable laws and regulations, and the third-party online consumer finance partners should be fully responsible for any of their misconducts.
-However, as we have very limited control over those third-party online consumer finance partners, we cannot ensure their operations will be in full compliance with all applicable laws and regulations.
-If those third-party online consumer finance partners do not comply with any applicable laws and regulations and the borrowers are dissatisfied with their products displayed on our platform, our reputation and operation results could be adversely affected.
+We have invested, and intend to continue to invest, significantly in product development.
+We require our third-party business partners, including but not limited to, institutional funding partners, payment companies, and data partners, to fully comply with all applicable laws and regulations, and the third-party online consumer finance partners should be fully responsible for any of their misconducts.
+However, as we have very limited control over those third-party business partners, we cannot ensure their operations will be in full compliance with all applicable laws and regulations.
+If those third-party business partners do not comply with any applicable laws and regulations and the borrowers are dissatisfied with their products displayed on our platform, our reputation and operation results could be adversely affected.